 The __init__ in Python is used to initialize attributes of an object and used within the class.
 It is a reserved method in Python that works on an object-oriented approach.
 It is called each and every time an object is created from classes.

-Also Read: Python Developer Skills You Must Have
+Also Read: 21 Python Developer Skills That Get You Hired

 21. What is the lambda function in Python?